-F. Two-Driver Teams

-The following are rules for a two-driver team sharing the same car in the same class.

-- 1. Car numbers for the second (2nd) driver must be 100 plus the first (1st) driver's number (i.e., 99 and 199). - 2.
-The first (1st) driver will grid and run in their normal Heat and order. - 3.
-The second (2nd) driver will grid in the Second Driver Grid adjacent to the regular Grid, after the first (1st) driver has completed all of their runs for that Heat.
-The second (2nd) driver will be held a minimum of three (3) minutes in Grid before being directed to the stage lanes. - 4.
+- 20.10.F Two-Driver Teams - The following are rules for a two-driver team sharing the same car in the same class. - 1.
+Car numbers for the second (2nd) driver must be 100 plus the first (1st) driver's number (i.e., 99 and 199). - 2.
+The first (1st) driver will grid and run in their normal Heat and order. - The second (2nd) driver will grid in the Second Driver Grid adjacent to the regular Grid, after the first (1st) driver has completed all of their runs for that Heat.
+The second (2nd) driver will be held a minimum of three (3) minutes in Grid before being directed to the stage lanes.
 The first (1st) driver designation for the team is determined as follows:

-Heat 1 (Sat AM) Lowest car number He eats 2 (Sat PM) and 3 (Sun AM) Best class standing between team members
+4. The first (1st) driver designation for the team is determined as follows: Heat 1 (Sat AM) Lowest car number Heats 2 (Sat PM) and 3 (Sun AM) Best class standing between team members